dsheldon/mechbayes/scripts/README.md

 Two important named entities are defined there:
 * `model_config` (includes model name and parameters)
 * `forecast_group` (includes parameters of submission files)

+Pay attention to two output paths:
+* `output_dir`: where results are written after running jobs
+* `dest` (under `publish_args` of `forecast_group`): root directory on web server

+For testing, individual users probably want to customize these to point to a personal sandbox, while for operational forecasts, multiple users may want to write to a shared directory.

 An example model configuration is: